jimholmes/DeDuper/README.md

 Point the exe at the root of the folder structure you want, fire it off. d:> DeDuper.exe d:\music_archives

+**Note** DeDuper will process *all* files in the tree.
+It doesn't (currently) try to figure out what's a music file and what's not.
+If you have two text files that match the algorithm one's going to be ground into bits and thrown to the wolves.
+To mix bad metaphors.

 ## Examples

 Preferred Prefix is two digits, a space, a dash, and another space, eg